ctools/ctools/doc/source/users/reference_manual/ctexpcube.rst

 :ref:`ctexpcube` generates an exposure cube FITS file comprising three extensions.
 The primary extension contains a 3-dimensional image that contains the exposure values.
+The values are in units of cm**2 s.
 The next extension named ``ENERGIES`` contains a binary table that defines the energies of the exposure cube.
 The last extension named ``GTI`` contains a binary table that provides the Good Time Intervals of all observations that have been used for the computation of the exposure cube.

 General parameters